Top 10 Software Testing Best Practices

 Even today, code testing remains to be the final hurdle before an app or program is submitted to the user or the public.
 Even then, it is still expected that there would be errors which can only be found after the end-users have been using the software after more than six months.

-Software testing is done as part of software development.
+Software testing, whether done manually or by automated software testing tools is done as part of software development.
 In this light, the following are ten software testing best practices which a developer or a development should always keep in mind, and practice.

 Determining Criteria For Entry And Exit